23 Traditional Turkish Meze Dishes (Complete Meze Guide)

-What Are Turkish Mezes
+What Are Turkish Mezes?

-Turkish meze, pronounced “meh-zay,” is a captivating concept.
-At its core, it’s a collection of small plates served as appetizers or snacks.
-These dishes are integral to Turkish cuisine and are often enjoyed before the main course.
 Beyond their role in satiating hunger, meze adds a layer of depth to the dining experience, encouraging shared moments of joy and connection.

-When Is Meze Served – Appetizer Info
+When Is Meze Served in Turkey?

 Meze isn’t confined to any particular occasion; it’s versatile and adaptable.
 You’ll find it gracing the tables of casual family dinners, lively gatherings with friends, and celebratory feasts.
 Meze serves as both an enticing prelude to the main meal and the main event itself, especially when paired with good company.